-A small business line of credit or LOC is one of the best options for business owners whose cash flows do not align with the pay cycle.
+- Business Line of Credit: A business line of credit or LOC is one of the best options for business owners whose cash flows do not align with the pay cycle.
 That is because a LOC is renewing.
 The line is kept open and capital can be accessed whenever you need it, but when you repay it you can borrow against it again.

 The payroll applications are obvious.
 Borrow five grand for payroll on Friday, take in your weekend sales, and pay off the line of credit on Monday.
 A line of credit’s flexibility is why many financial advisors suggest that all business owners keep one open, just in case.